-- A. The effective date of this regulation is the date posted on the front page of the regulation, which shall be identical to the date of adoption of the regulation. - B. Certification of conformance with the provisions of this regulation by the Board of Health shall be required prior to issuance of construction and occupancy permits. - C. As of the effective date all new construction and/or applicable change of use within the Town of Wendell shall comply with the provisions of this regulation.
+A. The effective date of this regulation is the date posted on the frontfirst page of the regulation, which shall be identical to the date of adoption of the regulation; and the regulation shall apply to all activities within the Groundwater Protection Area as of that date.

+B. Certification of conformance with the provisions of this regulation by the Board of Health shall be required prior to issuance of construction and occupancy permits.